steadybit/docs-public/content/discovery/1-host.md

 ## Host Targets

-Each agent contributes the host it's running on as target.
+Each host on which an agent is running is reported as target.
-For each host the following attributes are provided:
+Following attributes are provided for host targets:
  * Hostname
  * Domainname
  * OS Family